Chestnut Lane School Prospectus

 Every effort is made to help new pupils at Chestnut Lane feel secure in their environment.
 New children and parents receive a starter pack which we hope will answer any queries they may have before they arrive.
 The children will also have the opportunity to visit the school and meet their new teacher.

-Chestnut Lane special needs policy reflects the requirements of the most recent Code of Practice on the identification and assessment of special educational needs.
+Chestnut Lane School’s Special Educational Needs and Disability Policy reflects the requirements of the most recent Code of Practice on the identification and assessment of special educational needs.
 Pupil needs are met whenever possible within the classroom.
-There is regular communication with the parents of these children and the termly reviews keep the parents and staff working closely together.
-If it is necessary, outside agencies are invited in to offer advice and guidance.
+There is regular communication with the parents of these children and the regular reviews keep the parents and staff working closely together.
+We have close working relationships with a range of outside agencies who provide expertise within their fields.

-A member of the teaching staff is appointed as the special educational needs coordinator who becomes responsible for special needs throughout the school.
+A member of the leadership team is appointed as the special educational needs coordinator who is responsible for managing the special educational needs provision throughout the school.